 Generally speaking, there are two main types of insurance regimes: at-fault and no-fault systems.
 Arkansas is an at-fault state where the party who is determined to be responsible for the accident is also responsible for the injuries and damages that had occurred.
 If you are in an auto accident, you file a claim against the other driver’s coverage.
 The insurance coverage can pay up to the limits provided by the coverage.

 The minimum coverage levels for at-fault insurance in Arkansas are currently:

 - $50,000 per accident for physical injury (more than one person)

 Coverage levels may increase in the future due to inflation or accident damages.

-What Happens if the At-Fault Driver Is Under-Insured or Uninsured?
+What Happens If an At-Fault Driver is Under-Insured or Uninsured?